eduardofischermath/homemade_financial_instruments/ISSUES.md

 ## ISSUE #0011py OPEN

-Work on uniformizations (for example, interest rate and dividend rate).
+Work on uniformizations (for example, interest rate and dividend rate, and also dates), as well as transformations between different frequencies and amounts (years to days and annual rates to daily rates).

-Also, add function outside classes for transformation into and out of percentage (probably better outside classes than a method of a class designed specifically for that).
+Add percentage functionality for rates and other numbers.

+This can be done by having having a class called Rate and at least three attributes: one numeric for the rate itself, one for whether it prefers to be called as a percentage, and other for the frequency (per year, per month, per day, et cetera), which can also be "unspecified"/"unknown"/None if the user doesn't want the depth.

+Time can also have many attributes one for the number, and other for the unit.
+It can also comport an optional start time and an optional end time.

 ## ISSUE #0012 COMPLETE